rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Parameterized Construction

-You can as well specify the 'new' keyword, a class name and constructor parameters.
+You can as well specify the `new` keyword, a class name and constructor parameters.
 Benerator will then search a constructor with matching parameters and invoke it.
 If the class has several constructors with the same number of parameters Benerator might choose the wrong one, so it is good practice having just one constructor for each possible number of parameters.